 Lots of folks tell us, “We’ve been coming to your apple barn for years!”
 We like to hear that!!
 Pop has built his business on customer satisfaction, the quality of his merchandise (after all, he’s had decades of experience!) and friendly service.
 He gets lot of help with the ‘friendly’ part, thanks to his two grandsons!!
 Some of their favorite sayings are, “Welcome to the Red Apple Barn!” and “Have a nice day!!”
 Church friends, family members, and in-laws often help out when it gets hectic – especially during peak leaf looking times.

 In March of 1996, Marvin retired from Astroturf and was ready to devote his time to his ‘other’ full-time-job – growing his ‘dream’ apples.
 In the past few years, a new orchard has been planted and is now bearing delicious fruit.
 The “1966” orchard has been converted to pastureland for a few cattle.
 And some alterations have been made in the back of our Apple Barn to help make operations smoother.

 On May 14th, 1997, we were blessed with a wonderful baby girl named Breann Elizabeth.
-She is the artist of the family.
-You may see some of her artwork the next time you come here.
+She has picked up Pop's green thumb.
+She has quite an extensive plant collection in her home.
 Joel, Zach, and Breann have grown up so quickly!
 Our oldest son, Joel, married Emma Feltner in June of 2013 before finishing his final year of Dental School.
 Dr. Joel Pritchett DMD is a graduate of Regents University School of Dentistry.
-Joel, Emma and Graham(our grandson) now live in LaGrange, Georgia, where Joel practices dentistry and Emma teaches school.
-Zach is planning on working in the medical field probably in animal science.
-Breann is involved in several church and school activities, attends LaGrange College and plans to be in the medical field.
+Joel, Emma and Graham(our grandson) now live in Sharpsburg, Georgia.
+Zach has dealt with challenging health issues but continues to help in all the ways he can.
+Breann graduated from College and is working in her field.
 Pop(Marvin) appreciates all their help through the years.

 God has truly blessed our family!
 May He also bless you and yours.